-Now the recession is officially over, ski holidays are well and truly back in vogue!
-For those of you who haven’t tried it yet – trust me, you should!
-Here are my top ten ski resorts for beginners to help you on your way 🙂
+For those of you who haven’t tried skiing yet, my top ten ski resorts for beginners should help you on your way.

 Meribel is visually stunning.
 Its situation in the Three Valleys ski area offers 600km of piste and beautiful scenery.
 There are plenty of wide nursery slopes and easy runs down to the resort centre.
-It’s pretty village offers a wide choice of restaurants, bars and a fantastic apres ski scene.
-Live bands play in the local bars and there is also a night club if that’s your thing!
-Take a dip in the swimming pool, try ice skating or even snowmobiling, Mirabel has it all!
+It’s pretty village offers a wide choice of restaurants, bars and a fantastic aprés ski scene.
+Live bands play in the local bars and there is also a night club if you still manage to have energy left after a day on the slopes.
+Take a dip in the swimming pool, try ice skating or even snowmobiling, Mirabel has it all.

 Transfer time: 2 hours 30 minutes from Chambery

 Andorra has been a firm favourite with Irish holiday makers for many years.
-Despite the long airport transfer, it’s all round good value for money make it a great choice for first time skiers.
+Despite the long airport transfer, it’s all round good value for money make it one of the most popular ski resorts for beginners.
 It boasts one of Europe’s best ski schools and offers free lift passes for children under 11.
-There are plenty of wide open slopes and the resort links to Pal and Arcalis for a wider choice of runs.
-Aprés ski is huge in Arinsal so if you are looking for a lively resort then look no further!
-Arinsal offers a great choice of accommodation, from basic chalets to 5* hotels.
+There are plenty of wide open slopes and the resort links to Pal for a wider choice of runs.
+Aprés ski is huge in Arinsal so if you are looking for a lively resort then look no further.
+Arinsal offers a great choice of accommodation, from basic chalets to 5-star hotels.

 Transfer time: 3 hours 45 minutes from Toulouse